 If excess moisture is allowed to build-up in the home, moist air will inevitably come into contact with a cold surface such as a window or external wall when the outside temperature falls.
 At these low temperatures beads of condensation form, initially on windows and then spread elsewhere.
-Soon the in mould spots growing.
+Soon the condensation turns into damp and may result in mould spots growing.